-Since July, over ten vulnerable WordPress plugins have been abused by hacker groups.
-By creating fake admin accounts, the hackers gain unauthorised access to backdoor sites.
+Since July 2019, over ten vulnerable WordPress plugins have been abused by hacker groups.
+By creating fake admin accounts, the hackers gain unauthorized access to backdoor sites.

 Hackers Can Now Fake Admin Accounts

 Three weeks ago, ZDNet reported that the hacker group has changed its tactics.
 The modification on the malicious code planted on the victim’s site enabled the hackers to do more than just inserting pop-ups and redirects.

 The malicious code traced the login activity of the site owner.
 Once login was detected, the code grabbed the admin’s privileges to create a new admin account named wpservices with the email address [email protected].

 By doing so, the hackers disguised their intention behind this account from the site’s owner.
 Not only would the hackers be able to exploit sites for monetary profits, but also for any activity they desire to execute with the site.